nim-lang/Nim/doc/tut3.rst

 Macro Arguments
 ---------------

+The types of macro arguments  have two faces.
+One face is used for the overload resolution, and the other face is used for the semantic checking of the macro implementation.
+For example ``macro foo(arg: int)`` will be called in an expression ``foo(x)``, if ``x`` is of type int, but for the semantic checking of the macro implementation, ``arg`` has the type ``NimNode``, not ``int`` as you might expect, because ``x`` will be passed as a symbol (``NimNode``), not as an integer.
 There are two ways to pass arguments to a macro, either typed or untyped.
-And the argument types have two faces.
-One face is used for the overload resolution, and the other face is used for the semantic checking of the macro implementation.
-For example ``macro foo(arg: int)`` will be called in an expression ``foo(x)``, if ``x`` is of type int, but for the semantic checking of the macro itself, ``arg`` has the type ``NimNode``, not ``int`` as you might expect, because ``x`` will be passed as a symbol (``NimNode``), not as an integer.

 Untyped Arguments
 -----------------